Uthopik/Open-Source-Apps/README.md

 # Open-Source-Apps
-Gnome apps and other open-source software that I find interesting or useful, in AppImage format.
+Gnome apps and other open source software that I find interesting or useful, in AppImage format.

 ---